Audio Bridging: What it is, Why you need it

 The 619DSRI enables system integrators to establish de-centralized, interoperable networks.

 There are numerous ways your organization can take advantage of these functions.
-Government, maritime, supply chain management and other industries have eliminated conventional communication costs after installing audio bridges.
+Government, Maritime, supply chain management and other industries have eliminated conventional communication costs after installing audio bridges.

-Which model suits your operations?
+Which model suits your operation?

 The 619EI provides a system configured by front panel DIP switches that is simple to use but very flexible in operation.
 It has six ports.